AlynxZhou/hikaru-coffee/docs/en/dev/theme.md

 # Assets

 Assets may be CSS or JavaScript files, Hikaru internally supports stylus, so you can write it instead pure CSS.
-You can also add other preprocessers via registing renderers.
+You can also add other preprocessors via registing renderers.

-You can use `getThemeConfig(key)` or `getSiteConfig(key)` in CSS preprocessers to get config.
+You can use `getThemeConfig(key)` or `getSiteConfig(key)` in CSS preprocessors to get config.

 # Language Files